Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 -Flexibility for fine-tuning to specific needs
 # Dataset Preparation
-The project used the arif11/Bengali_AI_Speech dataset, which contains high-quality audio samples from native Bengali speakers and consume less space so, easier so fine tune.
+The project used the ymoslem/MediaSpeech dataset, which contains high-quality audio samples from native French speakers and consume less space so, easier so fine tune.
 The dataset covers a wide range of phonetic variations, genders, and speech styles, ensuring comprehensive representation for the TTS task.
 # Dataset Characteristics:
-The training utilized on the arif11/Bengali_AI_Speech Dataset, characterized by:
+The training utilized on the ymoslem/MediaSpeech Dataset, characterized by:

--High-quality audio recordings from native Bengali speakers
+-High-quality audio recordings from native French speakers

 -Diverse phonetic coverage and clean transcriptions